Varun487/DataAnalytics_PairTradingModels/README.md

 ## Preprocessing

-#### STATUS -
-#### Completed = 1,2,3,4,5
+###### Clean data + Find 10 top stock pairs (2 pairs per sector) of the stock market to trade and perform correlation and co-integration testing.

-#### Yet to be completed = 6,7,8
+#### STATUS - Yet to be completed

 1. Handling Missing Data - Dropping the rows of the datasets which are missing data we can afford to do this due to a large amount of data and interpolation may lead to inaccurate data due to the volatility of some stocks.
-2. Deleting datasets which have < 2 months worth of data.
+2. Deleting datasets which have < 3 years worth of data.
-3. Deleting the parts of the datasets with > 2 years of data - as a correlation needs to be within a fixed time period and we cannot let a strong correlation in the past affect the predictions made by the model when there is no significant correlation currently.
+3. Deleting the parts of the datasets with > 3 years of data (taking only data in range of years 2017-2019) - as a correlation needs to be within a fixed time period and we cannot let a strong correlation in the past affect the predictions made by the model when there is no significant correlation currently.
 4. Adding Company name and Exchange to the datasets for easy identification.
-5. Create Bollinger Bands for all stocks - Calculate the 20 Day Moving Average for all companies closing prices allong with the 1, 2, 3 standard deviation prices above and below the company.
+5. Create Bollinger Bands for chosen stocks - Calculate the 20 Day Moving Average for all companies closing prices allong with the 1, 2, 3 standard deviation prices above and below the share price.
-6. Creating an interactive visualization for all stocks to see the bollinger bands and stock price data.
-7. Create Pairs, calculate correlations, do multiple cointegration tests on the stocks to ensure that the pairs are truly correlated.
-8. Create appropriate visualization for the pairs and ensure that they move in tandem visually.
+6. Visualizing the chosen stocks and their bollinger bands.
+7. Creating the pairs, showing that the pairs in that particular time period move in tandem visually, doing correlation calculations and co-integration testing to prove the stocks move together and are apt for pair trading.
+8. Perform pair trading and generate orders for these 10 stock pairs according to z-score.
+9. Also add appropriate visualizations to the creation of orders.

 ## Models

+###### Create ML models for all chosen stocks and predict values for the decided prediction week for each pair

 #### STATUS - Yet to be completed

-Currently 2 models, may add more if time permits and after finding more insight from data
-1. To calculate spreads, use regression to find the optimal ratio(R) between the pair in the equation `A - R.B = W` where W the Spread must be 0 to ensure the stocks are mean reverting and stationery and A and B are Moving averages of the stock prices of the pair.
-2. Visualization of the mean reverting spreads of the moving averages of the pair.
-3. Using Spreads, we make a decision tree which decides to *BUY*, *SELL*, or *FLAT* a stock.
-4. visualize the various *BUY*/*SELL*/*FLAT* decisions of the Decision tree.
+1. Decide the week of prediction for all pairs.
+2. For each stock, generate 4 models
+    * Linear Regression
+    * ARIMA
+    * SARIMA
+    * LSTM
+3. For each model try to adjust it's parameters and training data for it to best fit the actual data of the test week for the stock pair.
+4. Get predictions for all stocks and all models per stocks.

 ## Back tester

+###### Calculate returns given trading parameters, orders and real data for week and predicted data from models.
+Helps to evaluate different models and give the best model per stock.

 #### STATUS - Yet to be completed

-Goes through all the orders made by the decision tree and calculates profit, loss, p&l ratio, Sharpe ratio, etc.. and provides suitable data analysis and visualizations
+1. Decide capital, risk, rules for opening and closing a trade and other parameters for trading and trading style.
+2. Run the orders on all stocks real data for prediction week and models' predicted data.
+3. Calculate ratios and other parameters for all models' predicted values and evaluate them for each stock.
+4. Find best model per stock to maximize profit and establish whether pair trading is feasible with ML models.